 It’s frustrating when Brand Owners have to throw away labels because the brand copy, ingredients or nutritional facts change!
 Consequently, the obsolete labels are “trashed” and a brand new batch is produced with the updated information.
 The top two causes of obsolescence are commodity market fluctuation and updates to FDA requirements.
-Okay great, but what the heck does that mean?
+But what exactly does that mean?

 Commodity Market Fluctuation

 Corn, chicken and turkeys, oh my!
 Many of the components that go into packaged or canned foods are susceptible to demand shortages due to environmental causes, animal illnesses, and a variety of other reasons.
 When these shortages occur, companies often times have no choice but to swap out one ingredient for another.
 If that wasn’t stressful enough, every time an ingredient is changed, new labels need to be created.
 Take the avian bird flu epidemic of 2016 as an example: Over 45 million birds were stricken with the flu, creating major hen and egg shortages.
 As a result, many companies started using powered eggs as ingredients, which required them to update their labels to reflect the change(s).